This guide has everything you need to know about Baoding meditation balls.

-A (Very) Short History of Meditation Balls
+History of Meditation Balls

 Short Reviews of Our Picks

-These are larger 2-inch (around 50mm) balls.
-They’re my top choice because I like their larger design and the simple green Xiuyan (an area in north-east China called Xiuyan.
+These large green jade balls are larger 2-inch balls (around 50mm).
+They’re my top choice, especially for men with larger hands, because I like their larger design and the simple green jade, from an area in north-east China called Xiuyan.